openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Important: The behavior described below is independent from the use of `essential` (as defined in Section 5.5 of [@!OpenID]).

 ### Unavailable Data
-If the RP does not have data about a certain Claim, does not understand/support the respective Claim, or the End-User does not consent to the release of the data, the respective Claim MUST be omitted from the response.
+If the OP does not have data about a certain Claim, does not understand/support the respective Claim, or the End-User does not consent to the release of the data, the respective Claim MUST be omitted from the response.
 The OP MUST NOT return an error to the RP.
 If the End-User does not consent to the whole transaction, standard OpenID Connect logic applies, as defined in Section 3.1.2.6 of [@!OpenID].

 ### Data not Matching Requirements